-Have you ever driven down a wet road in 4 wheel drive during a heavy blizzard or on a very bumpy road when suddenly you notice your transfer case shift selector flopping around with no resistance?
+Have you ever driven down a wet road in a 4-wheel drive during a heavy blizzard or on a very bumpy road when suddenly you notice your 4-Wheel Drive Shifter Is Loose?
+Your transfer case shift selector is just flopping around with no resistance.
 The transfer case shift lever is usually quite stiff but suddenly it feels loose and disconnected, sort of similar to a game console joystick.
 What could be the cause of this happening and how can it be resolved?

-Why is my 4 wheel drive shifter loose?
 A transfer case shift selector is held in position by a linkage and a rubber bushing.
 Over time the rubber bushing gets soft and perishes, resulting in it simply breaking off or not holding the lever firmly in position any longer.
-Or, the linkage could break or the linkage junction could work loose and fall off, causing the transfer case shift selector to flop around loosely.
+Alternatively, the linkage could break or the linkage junction could work loose and fall off, causing the transfer case shift selector to flop around loosely.

-So now we have a high-level explanation as to the possible causes of the floppy 4-wheel drive shifter, let’s next look at how it can be repaired and how to determine if it is the rubber bushing or the linkage that failed.
-Later e will also look at an emergency fix when stuck in 4H, as well as the components required to get the 4-wheel gear shifter repaired.
+let’s now look at how it can be repaired and how to determine if it is the rubber bushing or the linkage that failed.
+Later we will also look at an emergency fix when stuck in 4H, as well as the components required to get the 4-wheel gear shifter repaired.

 Below is an extract from an actual explanation of how it happened: